Quickstart: Scale compute for dedicated SQL pool (formerly SQL DW) in Azure Synapse Analytics using T-SQL

-Use Quickstart: create and Connect - portal to create a data warehouse named mySampleDataWarehouse.
-Complete the quickstart to ensure you have a firewall rule and can connect to your data warehouse from within SQL Server Management Studio.
+Use Quickstart: create and Connect - portal to create a dedicated SQL pool (formerly SQL DW) named mySampleDataWarehouse.
+Complete the quickstart to ensure you have a firewall rule and can connect to your dedicated SQL pool (formerly SQL DW) from within SQL Server Management Studio.

 Connect to the server as server admin